8 Main Street Amherst, MA 01002 ·

 .
 Help us celebrate the publication of a new book by Rachel Conrad

 — Time for Childhoods: Young Poets & Questions of Agency

 .
 Conrad is professor of childhood studies at Hampshire College.
 She has published widely in on the convergence of psychological, social, & literary analysis.
-She is on the steering committee of the Hampshire College Critical Sduies of Childhood, Youth, & Learning program.
+She is currently the Director for Academic Innovation at Hampshire College, as well as Faculty Director of the Hampshire College Critical Studies of Childhood, Youth, & Learning program.